-Advanced bowel cancer can sometimes make fluid build up in the tummy (abdomen).
+Advanced cancer can sometimes make fluid build up in the tummy (abdomen).
 The medical name for this is ascites.

 Your doctor can put a small tube into the abdomen to drain off the fluid.
 This reduces the swelling and makes you feel more comfortable.
 It’s called abdominal paracentesis (pronounced para-sen-tee-sis) or an ascitic tap (pronounced ass-it-ic tap).

 Draining the fluid relieves symptoms in 9 out of 10 people (90%).

 The fluid sometimes builds up again after a while so your doctor might suggest that you have medicines to try to slow the build up.
 They may suggest that you have a long term drain.

 You might have this treatment as an outpatient or you might need to stay in hospital for up to a few days.